maxkapur/maxkapur.github.io/_posts/2024-03-10-housekeeping.markdown

   With help from a
   [template found on GitHub](https://gist.github.com/andrewstiefel/57a0a400aa2deb6c9fe18c6da4e16e0f), I created a stylesheet for the RSS feed so that it looks nice when viewed in the browser.
-Ctrl+F “RSS” on this page to find the link, or just scroll all the way to the bottom, or maybe [try this link](/feed.xml).
+Ctrl+F “via RSS” on this page to find the link, or just scroll all the way to the bottom, or maybe [try this link](/feed.xml).